Blog · AI

 - variants, promo prices, stock, badges, sorting rules

-- cards that change according to the status or customer segment
+- cards that change based on status or customer segment

-With a well-structured MCP workflow, you are looking for two results:
+With a well-structured MCP workflow, you aim for two outcomes:

-- code components that use the structure of the design (grids, spacing, fonts, variables)
+- code components that mirror the design structure (grids, spacing, typography, variables)

 - a clear mapping between data fields and UI, without inventing properties